oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 the database.
 In the database monitoring views, the class name shown will be the value specified in the application prefixed with the user name.

+If ``cclass`` was not specified during pool creation, then the python-oracledb Thin mode generates a unique connection class with the prefix "DPY" while the Thick mode generates a unique connection class with the prefix "OCI".

-To create a connection pool requesting a DRCP pooled server and specifying a class name you can call:
+To create a connection pool requesting a DRCP pooled server and specifying a class name, you can call:

 .. code-block:: python